 Landlords my also try to ensure that the cap is cumulative.
 Meaning, all prior unapplied carryovers may be applied in future years.
 It is recommended that tenants require that the cap be calculated based on a noncumulative basis.

 If you need help with a commercial restaurant lease agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.